Japan's Abe set to meet Trump, safeguard US alliance

 - Analyst: Abe will be looking to reaffirm that Japan is the closest US ally in Asia

-(CNN)Japan's Prime Minister Shinzo Abe will be the first world leader to meet with Trump on Thursday.
+(CNN)Japan's Prime Minister Shinzo Abe will be the first world leader to meet with US President-elect Donald Trump on Thursday.

-Abe is "thrilled" to be meeting President-elect Trump, Tomohiko Taniguchi, special adviser to the cabinet of prime minister, told CNN's Kristie Lu Stout.
+Abe is "thrilled" to be meeting Trump, Tomohiko Taniguchi, special adviser to the cabinet of prime minister, told CNN's Kristie Lu Stout.

 "He will have to work with Trump for the next four years," Taniguchi said Wednesday.
 "This will be good opportunity for them to get to know each other well."